Hannah Louise Spearritt (born 1 April 1981 in Great Yarmouth, England) is an English actress and former pop star.

 - The Ditz: She portrayed herself as one for the S Club TV series.

 - Dye Hard: Naturally blonde but had platinum blonde hair for Primeval.
-The dye ruined her hair and she had to go brown briefly - which explains her Spiky Hair in Season 3.
+The dye ruined her hair and she had to go brown briefly.
+She's also had pink hair for her time in Casualty.

 - Playing Against Type: Having either played ditzes or Action Girls, she went against type by playing a drug dealer in Casualty.